 But this Love Letter series is not based on a need to give back (though I feel this) or because I owe the Balkans (which I do).
 It is founded on two basic desires: 1) At the core of any true travel writer is a compulsion to help others travel more successfully; B) The region has been completely misrepresented and mischaracterized for years, decades, and centuries.

-Speaking to the first of my desires above, I suppose you’ll just have to trust me.
+the first of my desires above, I suppose you’ll just have to trust me.
 To the second (based on the hoped-for trust from the first), allow me to say that if you only read one more sentence in this piece—bringing the total up to two, including the lead sentence—let it be the next one.

 The Balkan Peninsula is completely safe and war-free … and has been for the entire 21st century.